 Mutual Aid is not a new concept, Suarez-Friedman said, and has been successful in communities where they do not have resources and rely on the community for support.
 The first effort in Watertown did not take off, but when it was relaunched in March it gained traction.

 When she started coordinating Mutual Aid, Suarez-Friedman was an intern at the Wayside Multi-Service Center while also finishing her masters in social work program at Boston College.
 Now, she has been hired to work with Wayside full time.
 She will continue to coordinate the program and anticipates that Mutual Aid will be needed even as the COVID-19 pandemic wanes, especially as people face paying rent after the moratorium on eviction ends.

 The services offered by Mutual Aid will not be limited those needed during COVID-19, and Suarez-Friedman expects the program to evolve with the changing needs of the community.
 Word about the network has spread and those seeking assistance have tapped Mutual Aid.
 Recently, she received a request for volunteers to help move soil for the gardens at the Watertown Public Schools, and also was contacted by the Watertown Health Department when it needed volunteers to help run the Watertown Farmers Market.

 “I’ve noticed how useful it is for the community, and I have millions of ideas on how it can be useful for the community, and look for ways it can help the community,” Suarez-Friedman said.
 “I want it to change to help with people’s needs, not just follow my big ideas.”

-To get assistance, volunteer or to get the newsletter, contact Sophia Suarez-Friedman by email atSophia_suarezemail@example.com call 617-744-9585.
+To get assistance, volunteer or to get the newsletter, contact Sophia Suarez-Friedman by email at Sophia_suarezfirstname.lastname@example.org or call 617-744-9585.